janpetzold/az104-learning/README.md

 Peering: no overlapping IP addresses.
 Requires both directions to work.

+Subnets can be based on application tiers/layers, e.g. frontend/backend/SQL > three subnets

+Network interfaces require a VNet

 A Network Security Group (NSG) in Azure is a security feature that helps control inbound and outbound traffic to and from Azure resources within a Virtual Network (VNet).
 NSGs contain security rules that allow or deny traffic based on factors such as source and destination IP addresses, ports, and protocols.
 Network interfaces and subnets can be assigned with NSGs.

 NSG rules to allow TCP or ICMP traffic for specific ports.
 Firewall can do the same across multiple VNets.

 NSG flow logs allow you to capture and analyze the traffic that is allowed or denied by NSG rules.
 These logs can be sent to Azure Monitor logs, Azure Storage, or Event Hubs for further analysis.

+NSG diagnostic logs enable you to collect information about all clients connecting to some network/load balancer.

 Application security groups allow you to group together the network interfaces from multiple virtual machines, and then use the group as the source or destination in an NSG rule.
 This potentially reduces the number of needed NSG rules.
 The network interfaces must be in the same virtual network.

+A single NSG can contain any number of rules that are needed.
+Also NSGs can be shared across network interfaces / VMs (e.g. if 10 VMs need exactly the same rules).

 `New-AzNetworkSecurityRuleConfig` allows you to create a rule and provide the type, protocol, direction, and port number. `New-AzNetworkSecurityGroup` creates a network security group (NSG).